Some titles may be out of print on paper, but they are available as e-books and audiobooks, and/or in the second-hand market.

 The Secrets on Chicory Lane

-Coming October 2017, a new novel of suspense involving a small town neighborhood street where first love, a child abduction, abuse, and Evil—with a capital “E”—collide.
+A novel of suspense involving a small town neighborhood street where first love, a child abduction, abuse, and Evil—with a capital “E”—collide.
 Sixty-one-year-old Shelby Truman, a best-selling romance novelist, receives a request to visit her childhood friend, Eddie, who is on Death Row.
 Though mentally ill, Eddie is scheduled to be executed for murder.
 As Shelby travels home to Texas for the unnerving reunion, she steps into the memories of her past, recalling the stormy five-decade-long relationship with Eddie in order to understand what led the beautiful and talented—but troubled—boy who lived across the street to become a killer.
 With only a few days left for Eddie to live, Shelby braces herself for the visit that promises to shed light on the traumatic events that transpired on her street, changing everything she thought she knew about the boy on Chicory Lane.

 From the vault, this supernatural thriller is a story of voodoo, murder, love, and obsession—but wait!
 Is it really supernatural, or is it all in the protagonist’s troubled mind?
 Rick Shepherd is an ordinary guy from the mid-west who has been both cursed and protected by different voodoo spells.
 Rick’s torturous journey to find the mysterious woman he met in Jamaica is a tale of redemption, but it is also full of danger and excitement as one horrific thing happens after another.
 To find the love of his life, he must undergo unimaginable torment.